pikalab-unibo-students/master-thesis-dizio-ay2324/README.md

 </p>

-# FairLib - Python Library for Fairness Metrics and Processing
+# FairLib: A Toolkit for Bias Analysis and Mitigation in AI Systems

-This library provides a set of tools for measuring and improving fairness in machine learning models, covering a variety of fairness metrics, pre-processing, in-processing, and post-processing techniques.
+This library provides a set of tools for measuring and improving fairness in machine learning models, covering a variety of fairness metrics, pre-processing and in-processing techniques.

 [Complete Workflow Example Notebook](examples/demo_core_lib.ipynb)